1 9 7 7 – 1 9 8 2 (Australia)

 After finally failing in business and being dumped by the girl he loved, the character committed suicide.

 The girl in question was pretty young model Penny Russell, played by Deborah Coulls.

 Penny’s protective older brother was Dr Bruce Russell, a dashing and decent medical man played by Malcolm Thompson.
 A British-born RADA-trained actor who appeared in Coronation Street before moving to Australia and playing a brief stint during the later stages of Number 96, Thompson would ultimately become the show’s longest-serving actor.

-Bruce’s parents had died in a car accident and he and his sister had been raised by Miss MacKenzie.
+Bruce’s parents had died in a car accident and Miss MacKenzie had raised him and his sister.
 Bruce also loved nice-girl Alison Clarke (Julieanne Newbould) but the romance faced insurmountable obstacles.

 No sooner was this crisis in hand when photographer Alison was sent on assignment to a war-torn foreign land, where she was inevitably kidnapped and feared dead.

 Though Bruce, ably assisted by Miss MacKenzie, would conduct a prolonged search for his missing love, it was finally discovered that poor Alison had indeed been killed.

 Bruce would later turn to Olivia (Zoe Bertram) for comfort and eventually marry her.
 Olivia began as a minor player during the show’s early episodes, a prostitute working for Rita Merrick, but her popularity led to the character becoming a permanent lead.

 As was the case when actress Julieanne Newbould adamantly refused to continue with the show, this second relationship would fizzle when Zoe Bertram finally left the series after more than three years in the role.